 First: Which Wild Birds Like To Eat It?

-White proso millet bird seed is a favourite or a near number one bird food, of many ground feeding birds like Mourning Doves, Carolina Wrens, Dark-eyed Juncos, Eastern & Spotted Towhees, House Finches, Buntings, many types of Sparrows, Northern Cardinals, Tanagers, Pine Siskins, Thrashers, Thrushes, Grouse, Pheasants and Quail.
+White proso millet bird seed is a favorite or a near number one bird food, of many ground feeding birds like Mourning Doves, Carolina Wrens, Dark-eyed Juncos, Eastern & Spotted Towhees, House Finches, Buntings, many types of Sparrows, Northern Cardinals, Tanagers, Pine Siskins, Thrashers, Thrushes, Grouse, Pheasants, and Quail.

-The only answer for such a problem may be to switch to black-oil sunflower in feeders these greedy birds cannot feed from.
+The only answer to such a problem may be to switch to black-oil sunflower in feeders these greedy birds cannot feed on.
 Learn how to deal with bully-birds here.

 What Is The Best Way To Serve Millet, In A Bird Seed Mix Or Just Millet?